BillCruise/CodingInterview/README.md

 10. What are the uses of the `static` keyword?
 11. What is the difference between method *overloading* and method *overriding*.
 12. What data type would you use to represent currency?
 What are the drawbacks of using other types?
+13. What data structure can you use if you need to look up objects by a key and you want to iterate through them in order?

 ### Object-oriented Programming